Fact check: Walz and Vance made questionable claims during only VP debate

 Trump and the Affordable Care Act

-On his first day in office Trump signed an executive order calling for prompt repeal.
+On his first day in office Trump signed an executive order calling for its prompt repeal.
 He also cut funding for programs advertising and promoting ACA insurance marketplaces and supported a lawsuit to end ACA, but the U.S. Supreme Court upheld the law.

 Trump supported a repeal effort that failed in Congress with U.S. Sen. John McCain, R-Arizona, casting the deciding “no” vote in 2017.
 Trump also allowed short-term health plans that didn’t include ACA protections.

-Enrollment in ACA declined by 2 million during Trump’s presidency, according to The Poynter Institute’s PolitiFact.
+Enrollment in ACA declined by 2 million during Trump’s presidency, according to the Poynter Institute’s PolitiFact.

-App that Haitian and other migrants use
+App used by Haitian and other migrants

-“There’s an application called the CBP One App where you can go on as an illegal migrant, apply for asylum or apply for parole and be granted legal status at the wave of a Kamala Harris open border wand,” Vance said.
+“There’s an application called the CBP One app where you can go on as an illegal migrant, apply for asylum or apply for parole and be granted legal status at the wave of a Kamala Harris open-border wand,” Vance said.

 The app allows migrants who are not inside the U.S. to schedule an appointment for processing by immigration officials at a designated point of entry.
 The people using it are not unauthorized immigrants because they are not in the U.S. when they use the scheduling app.
 When the migrants arrive they can be given humanitarian parole, which allows them to legally live and work in the U.S. temporarily.
-Once in the U.S. they can apply for asylum or Temporary Protected Status, which is what many of the Haitian migrants in Springfield, Ohio have.
+Once in the U.S. they can apply for asylum or Temporary Protected Status, which is what many of the Haitian migrants in Springfield, Ohio, have.

 Congress originally gave the executive branch parole authority for immigrants in 1952 and updated the authority in 1996, according to the Congressional Research Service.